B2.4 Use objects, diagrams, and equations to represent, describe, and solve situations involving addition and subtraction of integers.

 Activity 1: Let's Talk Integers (Equations to Represent and Describe Situations Related to Addition and Subtraction of Integers)

 Organize the classroom desks into islands.
 Each island represents a workstation.
-Group students into teams of 3.
-Rotate workstations.
+Group students into teams of three.
+They will rotate through the workstations.

-As the activity unfolds, circulate, observe and listen to students' interventions and comments.
+As the activity unfolds, circulate, observe and listen to students' conversations and comments.
 Note whether they understand and can describe various situations involving negative integers or various ways of representing them.

 Review as a class to see if there are any differences in the students' responses.